 - Blue – for the loo

-- Yellow – for bathroom surfaces
+- Yellow – for mellow (dusting)

-- Green – for kitchen
+- Green – for glass

-- Pink – for bedrooms
+- Pink – for sink

-- White – for glass and windows
+- White – for stain removal on carpets

 I have seen people use the same cloth for a number of household tasks and this can be so bad, just imagine the cloth you have used to clean the toilet with has then cleaned the bottom of your bath!
 YUCK!!!!

 You can either wash Microfibre cloths cloths by hand or use your washing machine.
 If you opt to use the washing machine try to wash them separately without any other laundry.
 I have a bucket in my utility room for used cloths and when full they all go in together but dry them out before you leave them in a bucket or bin as wet ones will create mildew and bacteria growth.
 The great thing about microfibre is they are quick drying.

 Just pop them in the washing machine at 60 Degrees with Liquid detergent and No fabric conditioner and they with come out good as new.
 I opt for detergent as powders can sometimes damage the cloths and cause a scratch to surfaces.